-Winter Grooming Tips for Dogs
+Winter Grooming Tips for Dogs8 December 2022

 If your dog is short-haired or is groomed regularly, you may not need to follow all these tips and should continue with their current grooming schedule.
 If you are concerned that cutting their hair will leave them cold, you may want to consider a longer cut or a coat.

 So, what happens to a dog’s coat in winter?
-Due to the dropping temperatures, a dog’s coat will thicken to help insulate them.
+Due to the dropping temperatures, a dog’s coat will usually thicken to help insulate them.

 Tip 1: Brushing